wombleton/gitlaw-nz/acts/C/Contraception, Sterilisation, and Abortion Act 1977.md

 ##### 44 Female procuring her own miscarriage

-*   (1) Every female commits an offence and is liable on summary conviction to a fine not exceeding $200 who, with intent to procure miscarriage, whether she is pregnant or not,---
+*   (1) Every female commits an offence and is liable on conviction to a fine not exceeding $200 who, with intent to procure miscarriage, whether she is pregnant or not,---

     *   (a) unlawfully administers to herself, or permits to be administered to her, any poison or any drug or any noxious thing; or